scalatra/scalatra-website/guides/deployment/servlet-container.md

   extremely simple.
 You will be surprised at how easy it is!
 </div>

+### Compatibility

+Scalatra 2.2 runs on any servlet container which supports the Servlet 3.0 standard.

+If you're using an older container, you'll need to run the older Scalatra 2.0.x series.

 ### As a war file

 The simplest way to deploy your Scalatra application is as a Web ARchive (WAR)